IliaAnastassov/AcknowledgementsTracker/README.md

 **General Features**

-*Acknowledge:*
+*Acknowledge*

   * A form for creating an acknowledgement
   * Capability to search people by name
-  * Autocomplete for people name
+  * Autocomplete for names
   * Autocomplete for tags

 Example: "Thanks for helping me understand how Atlas works!" to Maria
 \#net, \#atlas, \#architecture

 Example: "Thanks for helping me understand Asp.Net WebForms ViewState!" to Peter
 \#net, \#aspnet, \#webforms

 *Dashboard*